-Trends like voice interfaces, subscription services, hyperpersonalization, and omnichannel will reshape the online sales landscape.
+Trends like voice interfaces, subscription services, hyperpersonalization, and omnichannel will be the drivers of online sales and will reshape the eCommerce landscape.
 Brands and retailers can either adapt to the changing market of the pandemic era, take advantage of the trending shopping methods and stay competitive – or ignore the technological revolution and watch their businesses slowly shrink and sink into technological oblivion in 2021.

 #1 Voice interfaces